Project status: Closed

 The results of the Age Friendly City Survey have provided us with information on key areas for further exploration and areas to address as the next stages of our work on supporting the continued development of Canberra as an age friendly city progresses.

-The views expressed by senior Canberrans will also inform the development of an Age Friendly Statement of Commitment to be announced in February 2019.
+The views expressed by senior Canberrans also informed the development of an Age Friendly Statement of Commitment, Age-Friendly Canberra - A Vision for Our City.

 Age Friendly Initiatives